 Hampshire has some of the most beautiful and varied countryside in England.
-We have two National Parks and two Areas of Outstanding Natural Beauty which provide a rural retreat from the pace of modern life.
-We also have fine countryside which is not nationally designated but is still beautiful and much valued by local communities.
+We have two National Parks and two Areas of Outstanding Natural Beauty.
 Our unique chalk streams and water meadows are admired by many the world over.
-Along the coastal fringe wildlife still finds a peaceful refuge.
-This is why the Hampshire countryside is so important to all those who live and visit our beautiful county and we are dedicated to conserving and enhancing it.
+Our coastal fringe harbours wonderful wildlife.
+For these reasons and more Hampshire's countryside is valued by residents and visitors alike.
+CPRE Hampshire is dedicated to conserving and enhancing it.

 We have continually campaigned to protect Hampshire's most special and precious landscapes.
 We have made a huge difference over the years, particularly in establishing the new South Downs National Park which is an enduring legacy for generations to come.
 We have been encouraging communities to conduct Local Landscape Character Assessments (LLCAs).
 With devolution of planning, these will play a pivotal role in the future planning process in Hampshire.
 A considered, locally informed LLCA will provide a strong basis on which to review planning applications.
 Our annual parish seminars provide opportunities to share knowledge on developing these assessments.